Position Title: Provincial Coordinator

 • Develop a strong familiarity with the Collective Agreement, OPIRG by-laws, policies and any Operating Manuals to assist in adherence to these at meetings of the Provincial Board, its committees, OPIRG chapter Boards and Chapter Staff

-• Manage the Ontario PIRG email account, listservs, Slack, contact lists, wiki and provincial calendar (internal communication)
+• Manage the Ontario PIRG email account, listservs, Slack, contact lists, website and provincial calendar (internal communication)

 • Maintain information about chapters (how many staff, what challenges they might be facing, what initiatives they are working on, how many board members, etc)